jules - Fotolia

 There are also scale-out solutions like StorPool (block storage), StorageOS (specifically for containers), ScaleIO from EMC, StoreVirtual from HPE and of course native Virtual SAN from VMware.

 The advantage of using these platforms is that storage can be deployed as part of the server, rather than having dedicated storage software.
 Integration of solutions like Virtual SAN, for example, are directly supported within vSphere, enabling policy-based provisioning of storage for virtual instances.

-The options for building out private clouds and persistent storage are wide ranging and potentially confusing at first glance.
+The options for building out private clouds and persistent storage are wide ranging and potentially confusing at glance.
 But remember the main tenets of public cloud (elasticity, on-demand, multi-tenancy and service-based) for a good basis to help choose the most appropriate solution for your private cloud infrastructure.